geudde/attic-chest/pages/04.season-3/04.meeting-32/03.edward/docs.md

 Fair Ellinor’s mantle hid her blush,
 As she passed to her father’s hall.
 Where the good Earl sat, to welcome Lord Edward,
-Both him, and his Merry Men all.
+Both him, and his merry men all.

-“Thou’s saved our castle, thou Valiant Knight,
+“Thou’s saved our castle, thou valiant knight,
 Our honour, lives, and lands!
 Thou hast saved us from that traitorous foe
 And all his murderous bands!”